tchemaly/protocol/README.md

 1. **Add the Script Files**
    - Clone or download this repository.
    - To run this project: Open Unity Hub and add this repository as a project with Unity version 2022.3.11f1.
-   - To use XeleR in your existing project: Place the script files into an `Editor` folder within your Unity project.
+   - To use Protocol in your existing project: Place the script files into an `Editor` folder within your Unity project.
 Unity will automatically compile them as part of its editor extension workflow.

 2. **Configure API Keys**
-   - In the Unity menu, go to **Window → Chatbox** to open the XeleR Chat window.
+   - In the Unity menu, go to **Window → Chatbox** to open the Chat window.
    - Click the **API Settings** button to enter your OpenAI and/or Claude API keys.
    - These keys are securely stored using Unity’s `EditorPrefs`.